 Children with particular skill and interest in computing and technology may inadvertently or deliberately stray into cyber-dependent crime.
 If we have concerns about a child and possible risk of being drawn into cyber crime, the designated safeguarding lead (or a deputy) will consider referring into the Cyber Choices programme.
 This is a nationwide police programme supported by the Home Office and led by the National Crime Agency, working with regional and local policing.
-We may also include positive interventions/early help and will refer to children's social care if we think a child is suffering or is at risk of suffering harm.
+We may also refer to children's social care if we think a child is suffering or is at risk of suffering harm.